serhan-yilmaz/CoLiPE/README.md

 demo_02_separability_analysis
 ```

+If you are interested in performing this analysis through a user-friendly online interface, please visit [CoLiPE Web Application](https://yilmazs.shinyapps.io/colipe/) and [the sister github repository](https://github.com/serhan-yilmaz/ColipeApp/).

 ### View 3: Balanced evaluation to prevent under-studied entities from being under-represented
 This view measures the prediction performance of the algorithms on standard (unweighted, edge-uniform) and balanced (weighted, node-uniform) settings.
 To perform this analysis, please run:
 ```